issever22/iCore/README.md

     }

     fun sampleFunction() {
-        collectData({
+        collectData(
-            // The function to be executed to fetch data from the repository repository.sampleFunction()
+            // Required: The function to be executed to fetch data from the repository operation = {
+                repository.sampleFunction()
-        }, successAction = {
+            },
-            // Code to be executed when the data fetching is successful
+            // Optional: Action to perform when the data fetching is successful successAction = {
-            // This is typically where you would handle the successful response }, errorAction = { message, errorBody ->
+                // Handle the successful response
+            },
-            // Code to be executed when there is an error in fetching data
+            // Optional: Action to perform when there is an error in fetching data errorAction = { message, errorBody ->
-            // Here you can handle the error
+                // Handle the error
-        }, loadingAction = {
+            },
-            // Code to be executed while the data is being loaded }, snackbarType = SnackbarType.DEFAULT,
+            // Optional: Action to perform while the data is being loaded loadingAction = {
+                // Show loading state
+            },
+            // Optional: Type of Snackbar to display for the error, success, etc. stateType = StateType.DEFAULT,
-            actionText = "Action",
+            // Optional: Text to display on the Snackbar action button actionText = "Action",
-            snackBarAction = {
+            // Optional: Action to perform when the Snackbar action button is clicked snackBarAction = {
-                // Action to be performed when the snackbar action is triggered
+                // Perform action when Snackbar action is triggered },
-                // This is typically used for actions that the user can perform directly from the snackbar, such as retrying a failed operation
-            })
+            // Optional: Lambda to determine whether the error message should be shown shouldShowError = { message, errorBody ->
+                // Return true to show the error, false to suppress it message != "Specific message to suppress"
+            }
+        )
     }
 }
 ```